 Visiting Iguazu Falls from Argentina

-The bus from Puerto Iguazú to Cataratas Argentinas, for the Iguazu Falls, is operated by Rio Uruguay and runs every 20 minutes.
+The bus from Puerto Iguazú to Cataratas Argentinas, for the Iguazu Falls, is operated by Rio Uruguay.
+Itruns every 20 minutes.
 The journey to the falls takes 20 minutes.

 From the Argentinian side, you can see the Iguazu Falls up close and personal, and even get inside them.
 Some of the views here are so beautiful, as the falls interweave with rocks, islands and greenery.

 This side of the falls offers an upper and lower trail.
-The lower trail leads to a boat launch station where you wrap your belongings carefully in a waterproof sack, don your choice of swimwear or waterproof cagoule and prepare for a watery onslaught.
-After a few photo opportunities, the boat’s driver takes you through the damp mist to the base of the powerful falls – and then travels inside them.
+The lower trail leads to a boat launch station.
+Here, you wrap your belongings carefully in a waterproof sack, don your choice of swimwear or cagoule and prepare for a watery onslaught.
+The boat’s driver takes you through the damp mist to the base of the powerful falls.
+He then travels inside them.

 As the white water slaps forcefully onto your head and all over you, you feel like you can no longer make out which way is up and it’s hard to even open your eyes.
 The second part of the falls we venture into is even more of a shock with the sheer weight of the water on top of us.
 What an experience.
 Drenched, exhilarated and happy, we took the rest of the walking trails to dry off.

-From the upper trail you see so many astounding sights of this wondrous natural spectacle, from a variety of angles, you almost run out of space on your camera.
+From the upper trail you see so many astounding sights of this wondrous natural spectacle, from a variety of angles.
+If you’re like me, you’ll take so many photos, you’ll almost run out of space on your phone or camera.

 Next, check out my full guide to backpacking Buenos Aires, Argentina’s colourful capital city.